isomerpages/moe-sped-itptoolkit/_family-envisioning-meeting/Pre FEM Preparations.md

 <ul data-tight="true" class="tight">
 <li>
 <p><strong>The Student</strong>: Ensure that the student’s One Page Profile
-is updated and use PCP tools to support the student in filling up his/her preparation booklet before the meeting</p>
+is updated and use PCP tools to support the student to express his voice both before and during FEM.
+Strategies should be considered to help the student participate e.g. Helping the student to fill up his/her preparation booklet, supporting the student’s communication needs through an AAC etc.</p>
 <p></p>
 </li>
 <li>
 <p><strong>The Student’s Family</strong>:&nbsp; Anticipate their needs before
-the meeting, and determine what will help them to understand what is most important to the student.</p>
+the meeting, and determine what will help them to understand what is most important to the student.&nbsp;E.g. Would any family member require an interpreter?
+Would any family member need time to rest/food before starting?</p>
 <p></p>
 </li>
 </ul>